-Prior to founding Visit Films in 2005, Ryan spent a number of years in International Distribution at Focus Features.
-Earlier in his career he worked in physical production in New York City on numerous film and TV productions.
-With Visit Films, he has been responsible for the worldwide sales and development of a number of important American independent and international films that have premiered in all of the major film festivals such as Cannes, Sundance, Berlin, Venice and Toronto.
-He has worked with filmmakers as diverse as Harmonie Korine, Werner Herzog, the Duplass Brothers, Rolf de Heer, Joe Swanberg, Valerie Donzelli and David Robert Mitchell.
+In 2005, Ryan founded Visit Films, a leading worldwide boutique film sales company.
+Since then, he has continued to build the portfolio of the company by opening Monument Releasing, a New York-based distribution company, and Pretty ____ Ideas, an LA-based development and incubation company.
+Prior to starting Visit Films, Ryan spent a number of years in International Distribution at Focus Features.
+Earlier in his career, he worked in physical production in New York City on numerous film and TV productions.
+With Visit Films, he has been responsible for the worldwide sales and development of a number of important American independent and international films that have premiered in all of the major film festivals, such as Cannes, Sundance, Berlin, Venice and Toronto.
+He has worked with filmmakers as diverse as Harmony Korine, Werner Herzog, the Duplass Brothers, Rolf de Heer, Joe Swanberg, Valerie Donzelli, and David Robert Mitchell.
 Additionally, Ryan consults for Sundance Channel Global on the acquisitions of over 120 titles per year.

-Ryan speaks on numerous industry panels each year including for IFP, the Sundance Institute and the Cannes Producer's Network.
+Ryan speaks on numerous industry panels each year, including for IFP, the Sundance Institute, and the Cannes Producer's Network.
 He has served on a number of film festival juries around the world.
 He typically flies over 200,000 miles annually.
-In his free time, he is as an avid surfer and soccer enthusiast.
+In his free time, he is an avid surfer and soccer enthusiast.
 He received a B.A. from Macalester College in St. Paul, MN.

 We love our interns and they are always fabulous people.
 If you stop by the office, feel free to get to know them.